 OBJECTIVE3: Ground Truth and Observability

-The following are some additional details associated to the accomplished tasks and preparations for near-term and long-term tasks.
+The following are some additional details associated to the accomplished tasks.

 Chemistry at Hydrothermal Vents